awsdocs/iam-user-guide/doc_source/id.md

 ## Temporary Credentials<a name="id_temp-creds"></a>

 Temporary credentials are primarily used with IAM roles, but there are also other uses\.
 You can request temporary credentials that have a more restricted set of permissions than your standard IAM user\.
 This prevents you from accidentally performing tasks that are not permitted by the more restricted credentials\.
 A benefit of temporary credentials is that they expire automatically after a set period of time\.
 You have control over the duration that the credentials are valid\.

-## The AWS Account Root User<a name="id_root"></a>

-When you first create an AWS account, you create an account \(or root user\) identity, which you use to sign in to AWS\.
-You can sign in to the AWS Management Console as the root user—that is, the email address and password that you provide when you create the account\.
-This combination of your email address and password is called your root user credentials\.

-When you sign in as the root user, you have complete, unrestricted access to all resources in your AWS account, including access to your billing information and the ability to change your password\.
-This level of access is necessary when you initially set up the account\.
-However, we recommend that you ***don't*** use root user credentials for everyday access\.
-We especially recommend that you do not share your root user credentials with anyone, because doing so gives them unrestricted access to your account\.
-It is not possible to restrict the permissions that are granted to the AWS account\.
-Instead, we strongly recommend that you adhere to the best practice of using the root user only to create your first IAM user and then securely locking away the root user credentials\.

 ## When to Create an IAM User \(Instead of a Role\)<a name="id_which-to-choose"></a>